 Page authority is a metric that takes values from 0 to 100, and uses the same methodology as domain authority, in order to predict how that page will perform on Google search, based on the number and quality of backlinks it receives from other pages (internal or external).

-What is Page Authority and why it matters?
+What is Page Authority and why does it matter?

 Page authority is a metric closely associated with domain authority.
 The first one measures the strength of a single web page, while the second uses the same methodology to rate an entire domain.
 Page authority is used to evaluate web pages in order to determine their relevance.
 The factors that influence page authority are similar to those used to determine domain authority:

 The number of internal links pointing to the web page (from other pages in the same website).
-This is why linking your pages between them is so important.
+This is why linking your pages is so important.